 Shop until you drop.
 In the middle of Downcity, the Providence version of “downtown,” sits the Arcade, the first indoor shopping mall in America.
 The Arcade was built in 1828, and its three floors were originally filled with shops.
 Now the first floor is the only shopping area, filled with boutiques and cafes, while the second and third floors are filled with stylish micro-apartments.
 From the Greek revival architecture to the rich mahogany woodwork, it is a beautiful ode to old Providence.

 If you’ve worked up an appetite, you can head on over to the Hope Street Farmers Market for some of the freshest ingredients out there.
-Every Saturday and Wednesday from May through October, the Hope Street Farmers Market takes over Lippitt Park.
-While you shop for fresh, locally sourced meat and produce, you can enjoy live music from some local musicians.
-If you’re still in the mood for fresh finds once winter arrives, head indoors to the Pawtucket Wintertime Farmers Market, just over the Providence line.
+Every Saturday from May through October, the Hope Street Farmers Market takes over Lippitt Park.
+While you shop for fresh, locally sourced meat and produce, you can enjoy live music from local musicians.
+If you’re still in the mood for fresh finds during the winter, head indoors to the Farm Fresh Winter Market, located in a brand-new building in the city’s Valley neighborhood.
 The market runs from November through April.

 Whether you have Ivy League dreams or not, a visit to Brown University is a must.
 Providence is, after all, a college town.
 Brown offers self-guided tours of its historic College Hill campus, as well as student-guided tours for those who might hope to attend one day.
 On your visit to Brown, you can see the John Hay and John Carter Brown Libraries, the Haffenreffer Museum of Anthropology and the famous Van Wickle Gates.
 Don’t forget to visit Thayer Street, a playground for locals and students filled with tons of indie and ethnic restaurants, an art house cinema, the Brown Bookstore, vintage stores and more.